 The boardwalk features a separate bike path with vendors offering bike and surrey rentals, making it ideal for strolling, rollerblading, and biking.
 The boardwalk is also a center for performing arts, including live musical acts, summer concerts, and a range of nautical sculptures such as the famous bronze statute of King Neptune.
 More info

 2. Virginia Museum of Contemporary Art

 The Virginia Museum of Contemporary Art is dedicated to encouraging and fostering the exploration and understanding of contemporary and modern art.
 Located at 2200 Parks Avenue, the museum is housed in an award-winning building designed by Boston architect E. Verner Johnson and boasts over 6,000 square feet of exhibition space.

 The museum also offers educational outreach programs, studio art classes, and outdoor art shows featuring local and upcoming artists to promote their works and encourage the community to take an interest in the arts.

 2200 Parks Avenue, Virginia Beach, VA, Phone: 757-425-0000, Map

 3. First Landing State Park

 Named after the landing of the first English colonists in 1607, First Landing State Parkis a beautiful oasis in the heart of Virginia Beach, and it is the region’s most-visited state park.
 Built in the early 1930s, the park is a National Natural Landmark listed on the National Register of Historic Places.

 A variety of diverse habitats ranging from maritime forests and lush lagoons to marshy cypress swamps serve as the home to myriad fauna and flora.
 Meanwhile, the visitor-friendly Chesapeake Bay Center features historical and educational exhibits, as well as a pavilion and amphitheater that can be rented for special events.
 More info

 4. The Virginia Aquarium & Marine Science Center

 Located just south of Rudee Inlet, the Virginia Aquarium & Marine Science Center is home to over 12,000 animals representing over 700 species.
 The animals are cared for in a variety of habitats, including the Bay & Ocean Pavilion, which features animals from oceanic marine environments, and the Marsh Pavilion, which hosts a variety of river and marsh creatures.

 The Virginia Aquarium & Marine Science Center also offers a range of educational programs and workshops that aim to encourage and inspire the preservation of the marine environment through research and sustainable practices.

-717 General Booth Blvd, Virginia Beach, Virginia, Phone: 757-385-3474
+717 General Booth Blvd, Virginia Beach, Virginia, Phone: 757-385-3474, Map

 6. False Cape State Park

 The former home of Native Americans, False Cape State Park is situated between Back Bay and the Atlantic Ocean, and it is one the last remaining undeveloped areas along the Atlantic coast.
 The park is home to a diverse range of wild and untamed ecosystems and offers excellent outdoor activities such as hiking and biking opportunities through various trails, kayaking trips, beach combing, and camping.